9 Best AI Tools for Startups in 2026

 Pricing

 Front offers three tiers.
-The Starter plan costs $35 per seat monthly and includes shared inboxes, ticketing, basic analytics, and limited automation.
+The Starter plan costs $35 per seat per month and includes shared inboxes, ticketing, basic analytics, and limited automation rules.

-Professional costs $85 per seat each month for up to 50 users, adding omnichannel support, macros, advanced analytics, and multiple workspaces.
-Enterprise is available with custom pricing.
+At $85 per seat per month, the Professional plan adds omnichannel support, macros, advanced analytics, and multiple workspaces.
+The Enterprise plan is available with custom pricing.

 8. Runway ML: AI-Powered Video Editing